lorenzo-rovigatti/tacoxDNA/README.md

 The `LAMMPS_oxDNA.py` script takes one mandatory argument and outputs two files.

 ### Arguments
-* A LAMMPS input start file, containing the nucleotide positions, quaternions, velocities, angular velocities and the bond list
+* A LAMMPS data file, containing the nucleotide positions, quaternions, velocities, angular momenta and the bond list
+* Optionally, a LAMMPS trajectory file with atom data for each time step after the data file name

 ### Output
 * An oxDNA topology file (named by suffixing the LAMMPS output file with ".top")
 * An oxDNA configuration file (named by suffixing the LAMMPS output file with ".oxdna")
+* If a trajectory file is also processed, the configuration file will contain the full trajectory data in native oxDNA format.

 ---